By Jody McCutcheon

 6. What Supp?

 While a proper diet rich in whole organic foods is the best conduit for nutrients to the body, if you find you just don’t have the time to plan such meals, then taking supplements may help.
-Saw palmetto based products are well known to work to help hair growth, and ferritin, zinc, iron, B vitamins and vitamin D are all essential for your body to make healthy hair.
+Biotin, kelp, saw palmetto based products are well known to work to help hair growth, and ferritin, zinc, iron, B vitamins and vitamin D are all essential for your body to make healthy hair.
 Sure, you will need to wait at least three months to see any results – but they sure won’t do any harm!.

 7. Pooh Pooh the ‘Poo